miqueloc/phptravels-web-testing-fw/README.md

 You can use the file .travis.yml to run the test in your Travis CI

 ### HOW TO CHECK THE REPORT
-You can check the HTML report in output/ directory
+You can check the HTML report in output/ directory (with steps, varibles and screenshots [in case to failure])

 ### HOW TO ADD MORE TEST CASES WHITIN THE SUITE FILE (success_reservation.robot)
 This suite file has a test case to validate a successful reservation